evriinsight/docker-oracle-setup/README.md

 - All my scripts are Linux / MacOS focused.
 If you use a Windows machine you'll need to translate
 - I specifically made reference to "your laptop" to emphasize what was run "on your machine" vs "in a docker container"
 - I use [SQLcl](http://www.oracle.com/technetwork/developer-tools/sqlcl/overview/index.html) instead of SQLplus on my laptop.
 I've also renamed the default command `sql` to `sqlcl`.
-You can use `sqlplus` or follow my [sqlcl install instructions](http://www.talkapex.com/2015/04/installing-sqlcl/).
+You can use `sqlplus` or follow Martin D'Souza's [sqlcl install instructions](http://www.talkapex.com/2015/04/installing-sqlcl).

 ### Port Mapping